-{\it Weak $\eps$-nets and the Hadwiger-Debrunner Problem.} Alon and Kleitman \cite{AlonKleitman} used the boundedness of weak $\eps$-nets to confirm a long-standing {\it $(p,q)$-conjecture} by Hadwiger and Debrunner \cite{HD}.
+{\bf Weak $\eps$-nets and the Hadwiger-Debrunner Problem.} Alon and Kleitman \cite{AlonKleitman} used the boundedness of weak $\eps$-nets to confirm a long-standing {\it $(p,q)$-conjecture} by Hadwiger and Debrunner \cite{HD}.
 To this end, we say that a family $\K$ of convex sets satisfies the {\it $(p,q)$-property} if any its $p$-size subfamily $\K'\subset \K$ contains a $q$-size subset $\K''\subset \K$ with a non-empty common intersection $\bigcap \K''\neq \emptyset$.
 Hadwiger and Debrunner conjectured that for every positive integers $p,q$ and $d$ that satisfy $p\geq q\geq d+1$, there exists an integer $C_d(p,q)<\infty$ such that the following statement holds: {\it Any family $\K$ of convex sets in $\reals^d$ with the $(p,q)$-property admits a transversal by at most $C_d(p,q)$ points.} Note that the celebrated Helly Theorem yields a transversal by a {\it single} point in the case $p=q=1$ whenever $|\K|\geq d+1$.

-Showing good quantitative estimates for the Hadwiger-Debrunner numbers $C_d(p,q)$ is a formidable open problem which requires tight asymptotic bounds for weak $\eps$-nets; see the latest study by Keller, Smorodinsky and Tardos \cite{Shakhar}, and the concluding discussion in Section \ref{Sec:Conclude}.
+Showing good quantitative estimates for the Hadwiger-Debrunner numbers $C_d(p,q)$ is a formidable open problem which requires tight asymptotic bounds for weak $\eps$-nets; see the latest study by Keller, Smorodinsky and Tardos \cite{Shakhar}, and the concluding discussion in Section \ref{Sec:Final}.
 Very recently, lower bounds for several of the above questions -- including strong and weak $\eps$-nets with respect to line ranges \cite{BS18}, and the 2-dimensional Hadwiger-Debrunner numbers $C_2(p,q)$ \cite{KS18} -- were improved using the novel combinatorial machinery of hypergraph containers \cite{BMS,SaxTh}.

-{\it Weak $\eps$-nets, Radon numbers, and the fractional Helly theorem.} Alon, Kalai, Matou\v{s}ek, and Meshulam \cite{AKMM} studied the above problems in a more general setting of abstract hypergraphs that are closed under intersections.
+{\bf Weak $\eps$-nets, Radon numbers, and the fractional Helly theorem.} Alon, Kalai, Matou\v{s}ek, and Meshulam \cite{AKMM} studied the above problems in a more general setting of abstract hypergraphs that are closed under intersections.
 They showed that the existence of weak $\eps$-net (whose size is bounded in $1/\eps$) can be combinatorially deduced from the so called fractional Helly property.
 More recently, Holmsen and Lee \cite{Holmsen, HolmsenLee} showed that the latter property is a purely combinatorial consequence of the bounded Radon number, which is equal to $d+2$ for convex sets in $\reals^d$; also see a related study \cite{MoYe}.